knightjoel/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 1. In **Step 5: Review and create**, review your settings and then select **Create Instance**

-1. It will take a few minutes to setup Amazon Connect.
-Just when you are thinking of going for a coffee, it will tell you **Success!**.
+1. It will take a few minutes for your Amazon Connect instance to be ready.
 </p></details>

 ### Claim a phone number for your Amazon Connect instance

 Once your Amazon Connect instance has been created, click **Get started** to select a phone number.
 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>